Roman Theatre and Archeological Museum

 - M_MUSTS

-The theatre was built on the hills of St. Peter in the middle of Augustinian age.
-It was a building of spectacular grandeur which spread from the left bank of the Adige to the top of the hill and was complementing the Roman town planning system on the right bank of the river.
+The construction, of spectacular grandeur, extended from the left bank of the Adige to the top of the hill, and had a scenic relationship with the Roman urban layout on the right bank of the river.

 When to visit